 The Kinder/school age Program is held on the stage and hall of the center.
 Our Educators will focus on homework, socialization, and games and activities planned with the groups.
-Registration is for 12 months of the year; we provide care on PD days as well as March break and summer.
-If you give up your space with us, you will then be put on the priority waitlist to enroll with us when a new space becomes available.
 We will offer choices to the children encouraging group work and leadership.
 The educator to kinder ratio is 1:13 and the educator to school age ratio is 1:15.